Holy Cross dispute

 The picket resumed on 3 September, when the new school term began.
 For weeks, hundreds of loyalist protesters tried to stop the schoolchildren and their parents from walking to school through their area.
 Hundreds of riot police, backed up by British soldiers, escorted the children and parents through the protest each day.
-Some protesters shouted sectarian abuse and threw stones, bricks, fireworks, blast bombs and urine-filled balloons at the schoolchildren, their parents and the RUC.
+Some protesters shouted sectarian abuse and threw stones at the schoolchildren, their parents and the RUC.
 The "scenes of frightened Catholic schoolgirls running a gauntlet of abuse from loyalist protesters as they walked to school captured world headlines".
 Death threats were made against the parents and school staff by the Red Hand Defenders, a loyalist paramilitary group.
 The protest was condemned by both Catholics and Protestants, including politicians.
 Some likened the protest to child abuse and compared the protesters to North American white supremacists in the 1950s.
 During this time, the protest sparked bouts of fierce rioting between Catholics and Protestants in Ardoyne, and loyalist attacks on police.
 On 23 November, the loyalists ended the protest after being promised tighter security for their area and a redevelopment scheme.
 The security forces remained outside the school for several months after.

 In January 2002, a scuffle between a Protestant and a Catholic outside the school sparked a large-scale riot in the area and attacks on other schools in north Belfast.
 The picket was not resumed and the situation has been mostly quiet since then.
 The following year, the BBC aired a documentary-drama about the protests.

-Beginnings
+Beginning

 Holy Cross is a girls-only Catholic primary school in the Ardoyne area of north Belfast.
 Ardoyne was one of the most deprived areas of Northern Ireland.
 Before the outbreak of the Troubles in the late 1960s, the area was "mixed", with Catholics and Protestants living alongside each other.
 However, after violence broke out between the two communities, the area became segregated.
-The area to the south of Alliance Avenue became almost wholly populated by Catholics (who were mostly Irish nationalist and republican) while the area to the north (known as Glenbryn) became wholly populated by Protestants (who were mostly unionist and loyalist).
+The area to the south of Alliance Avenue became almost wholly populated by Catholics (who were mostly Irish nationalist and republican) while the area to the north (known as Glenbryn) became wholly populated by Protestants (who were mostly British unionist and loyalist).
 This left Holy Cross in the middle of a Protestant area and some of the schoolchildren had to walk through it to get to school.
 A 40 ft wall (known as a "peace line") was built to separate the two communities.
 During the Troubles, almost 20 people were killed near the peace line by loyalists, republicans and the British Army.